NOTICE!

 The first stage in which the three Knights are played as.
 Also, Lancelot claims the trees are “coming to life” like they were previously dead.

 Lancelot refers to the whole forest as a giant bear trap after Nimue determines the first stone as answering to Arondight.
-The theme here is “Non Photo-Blue” from Summer in Abaddon.
+The theme here is “Non Photo-Blue” from Summer in Abaddon (this is mostly for its gloomy forest atmosphere straight out of Sleep Hollow.)

 Lancelot drives Arondight into the stone.

-Very little has changed other than his desire to get his sword back after this.
+Very little has changed other than his own self-banter.

 Stage 9: Great Megalith

-Gawain infiltrates the forest outside the tunnel to the barrier stone, during which he’s not required to free the prisoners, or at least not during the required missions.
+Gawain infiltrates the fortress outside the tunnel to the barrier stone, during which he’s not required to free the prisoners, or at least not during the required missions.

 Gawain saves the hostages and hopes to find sustenance inside the Tower (yes, its nickname is derived from the Tower of London) after Nimue determines the second stone as answering to Galatine.
 A small added touch is that the emerald color of the underground etchings somehow rings a bell for him.
-The theme here is “Proceed to Memory” from Information Retrieved.
+The theme here is “Proceed to Memory” from Information Retrieved (it carries a cool nighttime atmosphere and the comfort of nostalgia in contrast to the very grungy original theme.

 Gawain drives Galatine into their stone.